-Monitoring the utility's performance is an important function for the regulator. as adherence to quality of service standards has a direct impact on customers and indirect impact on the economy at large.
-Service interruptions and voltage issues ultimately lead to losses for commercial and industrial customers such as those incurred from damage to plant and machinery (voltage issues) and halts in production (service interruptions).
+Monitoring the utility's performance is an important function for the regulator as the utility's adherence to quality of service standards has a direct impact on customers and indirect impact on the economy at large.
+Service interruptions and voltage issues ultimately lead to losses for all categories of customers.
+There are losses incurred by commercial and industrial customers such as damage to plant and machinery (voltage issues) and halts in production (service interruptions).
 Service interruptions and voltage issues also have a negative impact on quality of life for residential customers as it creates significant disruptions to households.
 Consequently, identifying and prioritizing quality of service standards is an important subset of the price review exercise.